gofiber/fiber/binder/README.md

-# Fiber Binder
+# Fiber Binders

-Binder is new request/response binding for Fiber.
+Binder is new request/response binding feature for Fiber.
 By aganist old Fiber parsers, it supports custom binder registration, struct validation, **map[string]string**, **map[string][]string** and more.
 It's introduced in Fiber v3 and a replacement of:
 - BodyParser
 - ParamsParser
 - GetReqHeaders